-26% of Americans are living with a disability1 and are dealing not only with the physical and mental ramifications, but also with the financial fallout of not being able to be perform as well at-or at all at-their careers.
+26% of Americans are living with a disability and are dealing with the physical and mental ramifications along with the financial fallout of not being able to perform in the same capacity at work.

 A disability is an impairment of the body or mind that restricts your ability to participate in your normal activities, like: